millacarmona/morphospace/README.md

 <img src="man/figures/README-unnamed-chunk-5-1.png" width="100%" />

-`morphospace` can also handle elliptic Fourier coefficients and 3D landmark data, and use TPS interpolation of curves/meshes to improve visualizations.
-For these and other options and details, see the package vignette.
+`morphospace` can also handle elliptic Fourier coefficients and 3D landmark data, perform some useful shape operations, and use TPS interpolation of curves/meshes to improve visualizations.
+It also supports a variety of multivariate methods (bgPCA, phylogenetic PCA, PLS, phylogenetic PLS) to produce ordinations.
+For these and other options and details, see the ‘General usage’ and ‘Worked examples’ vignettes.

 ## References